ziggybaba1/rave-react-native/README.md

 `Note:` Rave allows merchants can also set paymentOption to account, inorder to accept only the Account payment methods.

-`Note:` leaving paymentOption empty sets the default payment method to card only.
+`Note:` Leaving paymentOption empty sets the default payment method to card only.

 ```javascript
 render() {